akundu3/chicagocrime/README.md

 Preprocessing with one-hot Encoding for categorical values.

-Pridicting murders given time, date and location.
+Predicting murders given time, date and location.

 Project in progress.